IngerMathilde/legalPsych/README.md

 Usage
 -----

-Here are some examples regarding the functionality of the functions in the package.
-These examples use the `data(metamemoryCA)` example dataset.
+Here are some examples regarding the functionality of the functions using `data(metamemoryCA)` dataset.

 ### EXAMPLE 1: Calibration for the whole dataset

-Create calibration curves and statistics (overall and for each level) for the whole dataset
+Create calibration curves and calculate C, OU, and NRI for the whole dataset.

 ``` r
 All <- CA.rel(data = metamemoryCA, confidence = "Confidence", correct = "ChoiceCorrect", test = "CAL",
               confidenceLevels = c(0,10,20,30,40,50,60,70,80,90,100))
 ```

-Print a table for each level of confidence that includes proportion correct, diagnostic variable and more.
-It also states the C, OU, and NRI statistic.
+Print a table for each level of confidence that includes proportion correct, diagnosticity, C, OU, and NRI statistic.

 ``` r
 CA.print(All)